Erongi/Erongi/README.md

 ## About Me
 - :trollface: Hi, I’m Passakorn Arunsodsai from Thailand.
-- 🎓 I'm currently studying at KMITL.
+- 🎓I'm graduated from the Faculty of Information Technology KMITL.